openstack/whereto/doc/source/user/index.rst

    /no/rule 301 /should/fail
    /nova/latest/man/nova-cert.html 410

+   # verify that this path is not redirected
+   /pike/index.html 200

 The output from ``whereto`` includes a report of any tests that do not match, including if no rules match and if multiple rules match.
 For
 example: